Edinburgh-College-of-Art/Ediburgh-College-of-Art.github.io/repos/ad3/index.md

 title: Architectural Design 3 - Unit 3
 ---

 Welcome to Architectural Design 3: Unit 3.
 Throughout the course, should you have any questions about arduino programming, get in touch with [Digital Development](mailto:DigiDevECA@ed.ac.uk?subject=Help!).
-Follow the setup below and bookmark this page for reference.
+Follow the setup below and bookmark this page for future reference.

 ## Setup